ismaelaboud/asset-management-system/README.md

 - **Asset Registration and Cataloging:**

-  - Unique Asset Identification: Assign unique IDs, barcodes to each asset for easy tracking and identification.
+  - Unique Asset Identification: Assign unique IDs to each asset for easy tracking and identification.
   - Comprehensive Asset Details: Record detailed information including asset type, description, serial number, and any other relevant information.

 - **Category and Tagging System**